 ID Tags & Microchips

-Your dog should always be wearing an ID tag with your name and phone number while on trail, and it’s best practice to also have them microchipped in case the worst should happen and they get lost.
+Your dog should always wear an ID tag with your name and phone number while on the trail.
+It’s also best practice to microchip them, in case the worst happens and they get lost.

 Don’t take your dog where it isn’t allowed

-Similar to the reasons an area may require you to keep your dog on leash, some outdoor spaces don’t allow dogs at all.
-Never take your dog anywhere that they’re prohibited or you could damage a sensitive area, disturb a protected species of wildlife, and/or end up with a fine to pay.
+Similar to the reasons an area may require you to keep your dog on leash, some areas don’t allow dogs at all.
+Never take your dog anywhere that they’re prohibited or you could damage a sensitive area, disturb protected wildlife, and/or end up with a fine to pay.

 Start Small